edsu/feediverse/README.md

 ## Warning!

-Please be responsible.
+Please use responsibly.
 Don't fill up Mastodon with tons of junk just because you can.
 That kind of toxic behavior is why a lot of people are trying to establish other forms of social media like Mastodon.

 [feed2toot]: https://gitlab.com/chaica/feed2toot/
 [feedparser]: http://feedparser.org/